 - “How To Safeguard Your Intellectual Property: Basics of Intellectual Property” September 25, 2009 Speaker at New York Comic Con

-- “How to Avoid Costly Legal Traps with Your Work: Copyrights, Anime & More” September 25, 2009 Speaker New York Anime Festival
+- “How to Avoid Costly Legal Traps with Your Work: Copyrights, Anime & More” September 25, 2009 Speaker at New York Anime Festival